-Another Pointless Facebook Warning - Hackers Posting Insulting Messages In Your Name
+Pointless Facebook Warning - Hackers Posting Insulting Messages or Sexual Content In Your Name

-Brief AnalysisThis message is simply too vague to have any real merit as a security warning.
-It contains no specific information about how these supposed "hackers" gain access to user accounts or how users might avoid such attacks.
-There is no credible information about a current "hacker" attack like the one described.
-In fact, the message appears to be nothing more than a mutation of earlier and equally dubious hacker warnings.
-Reposting this message will help no one.
+The messages are simply too vague to have any real merit as security warnings.
+They contain no specific information about how these supposed 'hackers' gain access to user accounts or how users might avoid such attacks.
+There is no credible information about current 'hacker' attacks like the one described.
+Reposting these vague and pointless messages will do nothing to help keep your friends safe on Facebook.

 DISCLAIMER: Hackers are busy on Facebook!!!
 They post some insulting messages on the wall of your friends with your regards, without you knowing about it.
 If you receive one of those messages in my name, it wasn't me posting them.
 Put this on your wall and warn your friends.
 Share the news!!!

-According to this "hacker alert" message, which is circulating rapidly via Facebook, hackers are infiltrating Facebook accounts and using them to post insulting messages on the Facebook Walls of people's friends.
-Insulting messages that these friends will think came from the owner of the hacked account.
-The message asks users to share the information on their own walls as a means of alerting other Facebook users of this supposed hacker activity.
+According to several 'hacker alert' messages, which circulate continually via Facebook, hackers are infiltrating Facebook accounts and using them to post insulting messages or sexual content on the Facebook Walls of people's friends.
+Insulting or sexual messages that these friends will think came from the owner of the hacked account.
+The warnings ask users to share the information on their own timelines as a means of alerting other Facebook users of this supposed hacker activity.

-However, the message is so vague that it has no real value as a security warning and reposting it will serve no useful purpose.
-This feckless warning provides no information about how these supposed hackers go about compromising Facebook accounts.
-Nor does it provide any details about how people might protect themselves from said hackers, how widespread the hacker attack is, or what date the alleged nefarious activities began.
-It does not provide references that might allow people to find out this information for themselves.
-It does not even include so much as a single example of a hacker generated "insulting message" that might help users identify an attack.
+However, the messages are so vague that they have no real value as security warnings and reposting them will serve no useful purpose.
+The warnings provide no information about how these supposed hackers go about compromising Facebook accounts.
+Nor do they provide any details about how people might protect themselves from said hackers, how widespread the hacker attack is, or what date the alleged nefarious activities began.
+Nor do they provide references that might allow people to find out this information for themselves.
+They do not even include so much as a single example of a hacker generated 'insulting message' or 'sexual content' post that might help users identify an attack.

-Moreover, there are no credible computer security reports about a Facebook account hijacking campaign like the one alluded to in the message.
+Moreover, there are no credible computer security reports about a Facebook account hijacking campaign like those alluded to in the messages.

-In fact, the message seems to be nothing more than a mutated version of earlier - and equally useless - Facebook driven warnings that claimed that inappropriate videos or messages were being posted in the names of Facebook users without their knowledge.
+In fact, the messages seem to be nothing more than mutated versions of earlier - and equally useless - Facebook driven warnings that claimed that inappropriate videos or messages were being posted in the names of Facebook users without their knowledge.

 To be useful, security warnings need to be up-to-date, accurate, and contain enough detailed information to allow recipients to recognize and deal with the perceived threat should it come their way.
 Reposting vague and unsubstantiated security warnings like the one above will not enhance security on Facebook in any way whatsoever.
 These silly warnings do nothing other than to cause confusion among recipients and clutter our social networks with even more utterly pointless nonsense.